radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 ### Replication Monitoring Tab

 RadiantOne Directory stores across multiple sites/environments support multi-master replication.
 This type of replication is referred to as inter-cluster replication.
-The state of inter-cluster replication can be monitored from the Replication Monitoring Tab.
+The state of inter-cluster replication can be monitored from the Classic Control Panel > Replication Monitoring Tab.

 The Replication Monitoring tab is relevant if inter-cluster replication is deployed.